Greater Manchester bus route 192

-Greater Manchester bus route 192 runs between Hazel Grove in the Metropolitan Borough of Stockport and Piccadilly Gardens in Manchester city centre.
+Greater Manchester bus route 192 is a high frequency bus route that runs between Hazel Grove Park & Ride or Stepping Hill Hospital in the Metropolitan Borough of Stockport and Piccadilly Gardens in Manchester city centre.
 It is operated by Stagecoach Manchester.

 History

 The history of route 192 dates back to the days of horse-drawn trams, when a service from Torkington Road, approximately half a mile from the Rising Sun in Hazel Grove, commenced in 1889.
 It was operated by the Stockport Carriage & Tramway Co, with vehicles purchased from the Manchester Carriage & Tramways Company.
 By 1905, the council had purchased the line, and electrified it.
 By 1911, the line was completed to Hazel Grove, though still not a through service to Manchester.
 When the full route to Manchester commenced, it was initially numbered 35, with the Manchester terminus at Exchange.

 It was numbered 92 on 10 January 1949, when tramway service was withdrawn and the Manchester terminus moved to Piccadilly Gardens.
 It was owned and operated jointly by Manchester and Stockport Corporations.
 On 1 November 1969, following the Transport Act 1968, both municipal operations, along with others, merged to form SELNEC.
 Within a short space of time, the route was renumbered 192.
 Over the next 17 years, the operator's title changed from SELNEC, to Greater Manchester Transport and then Greater Manchester Buses.

 Following deregulation on 26 October 1986, the route was taken over by GM Buses and other operators, such as Finglands Coachways and Wall's Coaches, who introduced rival 192 services.
-On 31 December 1993, GM Buses was split in two; GM Buses North and GM South Buses, the latter of which became the main operator of route 192.
+On 31 December 1993, GM Buses was split in two; GM Buses North and GM Buses South, the latter of which became the main operator of route 192.

 In February 1996, GM South Buses was bought by Stagecoach and rebranded as Stagecoach Manchester.

 In July 2015, the terminus was relocated at Hazel Grove to a newly constructed park & ride.
 In October 2015, a peak hour express version of the route was introduced as X92.
 The afternoon journeys were discontinued in January 2018.

+In January 2025, the route became part of contractual tranche 3 of the Greater Manchester Bee Network, with its operator unchanged.

 Route

 Full route

-The service begins at Hazel Grove park & ride and operates via Stepping Hill, Heaviley, Stockport, Heaton Chapel, Levenshulme, Longsight and Ardwick to Piccadilly Gardens.
+The service begins at either Hazel Grove Park & Ride or Stepping Hill Hospital, and operates via Heaviley, Stockport, Heaton Chapel, Levenshulme, Longsight and Ardwick to Piccadilly Gardens.

 Part routes

-In addition to the full route, which is run every 10 minutes or more during the day, there are numerous part-routes that are run every 10 minutes between Stockport and Manchester all day; most of these were extended to Stockport College from 7 April 2013.
-It runs every 10 minutes between Levenshulme and Manchester in the afternoon and early evening, with journeys in the early morning and late night between Hazel Grove and Stockport.
-A further hospital bus serving Stepping Hill Hospital grounds also runs every 10 minutes all day.
-These part routes mean that the busiest part of the route is between Levenshulme and Manchester, with a bus coming on average every 2.5 minutes.
+In addition to the full route, which is run every 10 minutes or more during the day, there are numerous part-routes that are also run every 10 minutes between Stockport Mersey Square and Manchester all day; most of these were extended to Stockport College from 7 April 2013.
+It runs every 10 minutes between Stockport and Manchester in the afternoon and early evening, with journeys in the early morning and late night between Hazel Grove and Stockport.
+Having part routes mean that the part which is most frequently served by the route is between Stockport Mersey Square and Manchester, with a bus coming on average every 3.5 minutes.

-Night service
+Overnight service

-A night service is provided on the 192 route on the full route on Fridays and Saturdays.